Scouting in Greater London: Greater London South East

+In 2024, it was announced that the GLSE and GLS Scout Counties would merge and have since been operating under the "working title" South & South East London Scouts.

 Greater London South West

 Greater London South West (GLSW) covers an area stretching from Sanderstead in the South East to Hampton and Whitton in the North West.

 The county is divided into five districts which have the same boundaries as the five London Boroughs: